RustPython/RustPython/DEVELOPMENT.md

 ## Understanding Internals

-The RustPython package is the `rustpython` top-level crate.
+The RustPython workspace includes the `rustpython` top-level crate.
 The `Cargo.toml` file in the root of the repo provide configuration of the crate and the implementation is found in the `src` directory (specifically, `src/main.rs`).

-The top-level `rustpython` depends on several lower-level crates including:
+The top-level `rustpython` binary depends on several lower-level crates including:

 - `rustpython-parser` (implementation in `parser/src`)
 - `rustpython-compiler` (implementation in `compiler/src`)